 Here’s a great example which you can interact with.
 Go ahead and control the camera – just use your mouse to drag the view around:

-Splento has put together a brand audit package which will assess where you are at now and help you understand where you want to get to.
+Splento has put together a brand audit package that will assess where you are at now and help you understand where you want to get to.

 We can then map out a route for you to follow to help you get there.